 – There’s a basketball net and you can do slam dunks without breaking it.

 – The nets around the outside help you to play soccer because the ball bounces right back to you and there are no metal rods holding them up to hurt ourselves on.

 – The kitten loves to play on it and we chase him around and around while we giggle.
 He thinks the nets are fun to claw, and they don’t break.

 – The mat on the bottom is really cushy and feels good to jump on.

 – The staff from Springfree brought over all of the cartons, set up the whole trampoline, tested it by jumping (too cute), and left two hours later with all of the garbage.

 – I feel safe and comfortable leaving the kids to jump without my constant supervision.

 – Because there are no springs – just flexible rods located underneath and there is netting around the perimeter, my typical concerns about trampolines have been put to rest.

 “This post was sponsored by Springfree Trampoline.
 The opinions are completely my own based on my experience.”

 Last week during a Cityline filming I had the pleasure of re-acquainting with Trish Magwood, Food Network host, creator of Dish Cooking Studio and all-around supermom.
 She shared this amazing salad recipe on the show and it is absolutely delicious.
+There’s nothing quite like a great spring salad to help celebrate the change in season.
+You can keep it in the fridge for a few days as well, and add the dressing each time you need a snack.
 If you time it right you may be able to find flowering pea shoots.
 They make a beautiful addition to this perfect springtime salad.
 Serves 6

 1/3 cup (75 mL) baby peas